Spare Parts Delivery to Vessel: Full Process

 Inspection and Verification Onboard

-Before installation, engineers verify:
+Before establishment, engineers verify:

 - Part number and serial number